Americo Makk: The Presidents and beyond

 In 1982, Americo Makk was commissioned to paint a portrait of President Ronald Reagan, while Eva Makk was commissioned to paint Nancy Reagan.
-Americo created two original portrait studies of the President that were previewed at the Nelson Rockefeller Collection in Palm Springs that were the forerunners to the final painting.
-On March 5, 1983, the Rockefeller Gallery held a reception presenting the early paintings of the President by Americo Makk as part of its west coast premiere in Palm Springs.
+Americo created two original portrait studies of the President that were previewed at the Nelson Rockefeller Collection in Palm Springs and were the forerunners to the final painting.
+On March 5, 1983, the Rockefeller Gallery held a reception presenting the early paintings of the President by Americo Makk as part of its West Coast premiere in Palm Springs.
 Americo Makk expressed his concerns with painting the portrait in an interview for The Desert Sun, that if a president did not appreciate his portrait then the artist faced public scrutiny, referencing President Lyndon B. Johnson's portrait painted by respected landscape artist Peter Hurd.
-Americo, with Eva and A.B., personally presented the 60 inch by 40 inch painting to President Reagan in the oval office of the White House on March 29, 1984, with the American Hungarian Federation.
+Americo, with Eva and A.B., personally presented the 60-inch by 40-inch painting to President Reagan in the oval office of the White House on March 29, 1984, with the American Hungarian Federation.
 Two additional portraits were also presented to the first family.
 Americo painted President Reagan with the Space Shuttle in the background.
-Eva Makk painted a portrait of the President and Nancy Reagan together, which was 60 inch by 40 inch.
-An article in the Hawaiian periodical Artists in Paradise said of President Reagan's portrait that its "imagery, execution and technique reflect the spirit of our modern times with their sudden changes in political alignments, their looming national conflicts, their rapid advances in technology, and the need for decisive leadership and prompt action if we are to survive as a nation...
+Eva Makk painted a portrait of the President and Nancy Reagan together, which was 60 inches by 40 inches.
+An article in the Hawaiian periodical Artists in Paradise said of President Reagan's portrait that its "imagery, execution and technique reflect the spirit of our modern times with their sudden changes in political alignments, their looming national conflicts, their rapid advances in technology, and the need for decisive leadership and prompt action if we are to survive as a nation ...
 Makk's portrait dramatizes the soul and significance of a strong American President."

 In 1984, Americo was commissioned to paint Dr. Edward Teller.
 The painting was presented to Dr. Teller and displayed in the United States Senate Rotunda in May 1984 along with other retrospective works by the Makks.
 Paintings displayed in the Rotunda were stamped on the reverse "Washington, D.C., United States Capitol, United States Senate" commemorating the exhibit.

 In 1985, Americo painted a portrait of country singer Ray Price, who used the portrait as his album cover for “Portrait of a Singer” in 1985.
 The painting was featured again in a later album of Price in 1991.